A. You can achieve that by using the SetWindowsPos API procedure

 ByVal Wn As Window)

-'Excel will not remain topmost, once we move the focus
+'Excel will not remain topmost, once we move the

 'to the Word document.
 Thus we'll have to move Excel